corelight/ripple20/README.md

 |Treck IP-in-IP encapsulation exploit outer and inner packet detected|high|

 High Fidelity means high confidence of a True Positive.
-Medium Fidelity means that there could well be False Positives, however if a device has alerts for more a collection of different Medium Fidelity notices, then it is more likely to be a True positive.
+Medium Fidelity means that there could well be False Positives, however if a device has more than one Medium Fidelity notice type, then it is more likely to be a True Positive.
 For this reason, by default all notices are enabled, however if the medium fidelity notices are too noisy you can disable them with `enable_medium_fidelity_notices = F` in `scripts/config.zeek`.

 Where helpful, notices include a small amount of packet metadata which is useful for triage and refinement.
 | msg in notice.log | debug added to msg |